 The Russell D. and Mary B. Shelden Clinical Simulation Center (CSC) has more than 15 years experience in simulation curriculum development.
 Included in the CSC’s 10,000 square feet are four multi-functional simulation suites, eight patient exam rooms, two control rooms, a debriefing room, an observation room, a classroom, and a technologically enhanced conference center.
 An advanced AV/IT recording system includes 42 cameras and a web-based playback system for assessment and digital storage of learner data.
 The CSC offers standardized patients and a wide variety of mannequins.
 Existing simulation courses range from rural trauma training to customer service training.

 The Department of Family and Community Medicine has partnered with Bothwell Regional Health Center in Sedalia, Missouri, to create the Bothwell Rural Family Medicine Residency, which trains service-oriented, evidence-based family medicine physicians to provide outstanding care and leadership for rural patients and their communities.

 The first-year curriculum is shared with our Family Medicine Residency program in Columbia, and the second and third years are in Bothwell Regional Health Center in Sedalia.

 Fellowship Training/Academic Medicine Degree

-For Family Medicine Residents who want to continue their education/training after they graduate, MU Family and Community Medicine sponsors three fellowship programs, and it co-sponsors an online master’s degree program.
-All MU Family Medicine Residents who decided to pursue fellowship training have matched with the program of their choice.
+For Family Medicine residents who want to continue their education/training after graduation, Family and Community Medicine sponsors three fellowship programs, and it co-sponsors an online master’s degree program.
+All Family Medicine residents who decided to pursue fellowship training have matched with the program of their choice.